 E. Preparing Youth and their Families for Transition

 - Participants can pause and repeat narration, move randomly between Screens within a Module and view the narration text in a sidebar for each Screen.

 - Selected Screens include interactive features as well as ‘Learn More’ buttons

 - extensive references available as a pdf download and cited in the sidebar for each Screen

 - additional resources that can be downloaded for reference and further independent study

-- A Feedback Survey is included at the end of the course.
+- A Feedback Survey is included at the end of each module.

-- Each Module ends with a Quiz involving 8 questions.
-A score of 75% is required before being able to move to the next Module.
+- Each Module ends with a Quiz involving 8 questions